AkitotheExiled/RSSReply/README.md

 ```

 **Client_ID**
-* Look at SourceRequestBot by ScoopJr, and right under Personal Use Script, is our client_id
+* Look at ParseNReply by ScoopJr, and right under Personal Use Script, is our client_id
 * Copy the text and save it somewhere

 ```